Former President George H.W. Bush hospitalized

 Former President George H.W.
 Bush is in stable condition at a Houston hospital, KHOU reported early Wednesday.

-Bush's chief of staff, Jean Becker, said Bush is "doing fine" but did not say why he was hospitalized.
+Bush's chief of staff, Jean Becker, told KHOU that Bush, 92, is "doing fine."

+Jim McGrath, spokesman for Bush and his wife, Barbara, later tweeted that Bush was taken to Houston Methodist Hospital on Saturday for "shortness of breath" and "has responded very well to treatments."

 Bush is expected to return home "in a couple of days," according to KHOU.